Diamond R Cattle beef share boxes of frozen steaks, roasts, and ground beef ready for the freezer

 How long will my beef share last in the freezer?

 All Diamond R beef is vacuum-sealed and flash-frozen to preserve freshness for up to two years.
-Quality is best in the first 12–18 months.
+Quality is best in the first 12 to 18 months.
+Keep your freezer at 0 degrees or below, and rotate older packages to the front so you cook through everything before your next share.

 Can I change my cut sheet after I order?

-Reach out as early as possible — once processing is scheduled, changes may not be possible.
-Custom substitutions are available for a small processor fee.
+Reach out as early as possible.
+Once processing is scheduled, changes may not be possible.
+Custom substitutions are available for a small processor fee, so the sooner you tell us what you want swapped, the better we can accommodate your family's preferences.

 What if I don't have enough freezer space?

-A standalone chest freezer is a great investment if you're ordering a half or whole share.
-They're energy efficient and typically run $150–$300 at big box stores.
+A standalone chest freezer is a great investment if you are ordering a half or whole share.
+They are energy efficient and typically run $150 to $300 at big box stores.
+As a guide, a half share needs 7 to 8 cubic feet and a whole share needs 14 to 16.

 Is the beef already thawed when it arrives?

-No — all shares ship flash-frozen and arrive frozen or partially thawed depending on shipping time.
-Put everything in the freezer immediately upon arrival.
+No. All shares ship flash-frozen and arrive frozen or partially thawed depending on shipping time.
+Put everything in the freezer immediately upon arrival, then move packages to the fridge a day or two before you plan to cook them.

-The flat is the leaner, thinner section — it slices clean and is great for sandwiches.
-The point is thicker, fattier, and more marbled — it shreds beautifully and is where burnt ends come from.
+The flat is the leaner, thinner section.
+It slices clean and is great for sandwiches.
+The point is thicker, fattier, and more marbled.
+It shreds beautifully and is where burnt ends come from.
+A Full Packer brisket includes both sections together.

 Do I need a special freezer for a whole share?

 Yes.
-A whole share requires 14–16 cubic feet of dedicated freezer space.
+A whole share requires 14 to 16 cubic feet of dedicated freezer space.
 A standard upright or chest freezer works well.
-Make sure it's cleared out before your order arrives.
+Make sure it is cleared out and running cold before your order arrives so everything freezes solid quickly.

 Ready to stock your freezer?
 Diamond R beef shares are available in Quarter, Half, and Whole sizes with three cut sheet options to match the way your family cooks.
-Pasture-raised, grain-finished, no antibiotics, no hormones — raised right here in Southeast Kansas on feed we grow ourselves.
+Pasture-raised, grain-finished, no antibiotics, no hormones, raised right here in Southeast Kansas on feed we grow ourselves.
+Reserve your beef share and we will help you cook through every cut.